 - data collection

 - fees for analytical or survey software (if the applicant does not have access through a university subscription)

 - printing fees

-- translation or transcription services, or other minor specialized support services
+- Fees for translation or transcription services, or other minor specialized support services

 - materials and supplies

 - stipends (allowable on rare occasions for IB practitioners with appropriate justification; not to exceed $5,000)